-Support cCoordination consists of the coordination of supports and services that will assist beneficiaries who receive ROW services in gaining access to needed waiver and Medicaid State Plan services as well as to needed medical, social, educational, and other services, regardless of the funding source.
+Support Ceoordination consists of the coordination of supports and services that will assist beneficiaries who receive ROW services in gaining access to needed waiver and Medicaid State Plan services as well as to needed medical, social, educational, and other services, regardless of the funding source.

-Beneficiaries/families choose a support coordination agency through the FOC listing provided by the Medicaid data contractor upon acceptance of a waiver opportunity.
+Beneficiaries/families choose a support coordination agency through the Freedom of Choice listing provided by the Medicaid data contractor upon acceptance of a waiver opportunity.